frankrck/hello-world/README.md

 Salut Monde!
 I like Python and French.
-I've had sushi on Mars and find it far superior to Earth tacos.
+I've had sushi on Mars and find it far superior to Earth sushi.